Selindek/spring-data-jpa-acl/acl/README.md

 `@AclParent` annotations are evaluated recursively.
 You can even stack the prefixes like "documents-attachments-read"

 The main purpose of `@AclParent` annotations is that you don't have to set permissions to all of the objects.
 You can easily build up a "permission tree".
-If a user has permission to the root she has permissions to all the leafs too.
+If a user has permission to the root she gets permissions to all the leafs too.

-In a complex DB where you have to define dozens of inherited permissions there is a chance that you accidentally create a inheritance-loop. to avoid infinite-loops during permission evaluating you can set the maximum depth of permission inheritance via `@AclParent` annotations.
+In a complex DB where you have to define dozens of inherited permissions, there is a chance that you accidentally create a inheritance-loop. to avoid infinite-loops during permission evaluating you can set the maximum depth of permission inheritance via `@AclParent` annotations.
 Set the following property in your application.properties file (the default value is 2):

 	spring.data.jpa.acl.max-depth = 2

 ## @AclRolePermission

 An other common permission control is the role-based permission system.
 With the `@AclRolePermission` annotation you can easily grant permissions to a given domain class by roles.
-Because it grants permissions by role and not by relations it should be used on the class itself, not on properties.
+Because it grants permissions by role and not by relations it must be used on the class itself, not on properties.
 The value field of the annotation is the same as in the other annotations: It contains an array of strings which represents the permissions.
 The other field of the annotation is 'roles()'.
-It is also an array of string where each string represents a role (i.e. a authority name for a GrantedAuthority object).
+It is also an array of string where each string represents a role (i.e. an authority name for a GrantedAuthority object).
 An empty role array means that ANY user with ANY role will gain the listed permissions.
 So annotating a domain class with the following annotation means that everybody will gain "read" access to these domain objects (The default value of the roles field is an empty array):

 	@AclRolePermission("read")
 	@Entity